nicolevanderhoeven/doing-it-in-public/content/index.md

 title: Welcome to Doing It in Public
 ---
 I'm [Nicole van der Hoeven](https://nicolevanderhoeven.com), and *Doing It in Public* is a book I'm writing about learning in public: what it is, why you should do it, and practical instructions for how to do it.
 To keep up with the spirit of the book, I'm attempting to write the book itself in public.
 That means that depending on when you're reading this, you may still find the book in various stages of disarray.
 Be warned!
 Here be dragons.

-## Reading this book

-I'm using a GitHub repository for version controlling the book, but the best place to read it while it's in progress is on [doingitinpublic.com](https://doingitinpublic.com).
 ## Giving feedback

 A vital part of this process is getting (and responding to) feedback at every step.
 To facilitate this, here are the best ways you can give me feedback: